 - Contamination from manure

-- Greens from many farms are washed in one factory thus increasing cross-contamination risk
+- Greens from many farms are washed in one factory, thus increasing the cross-contamination risk.

 Are Loose Leaves Better?